company8/ComfyUI_LLM_Hub/README.md

   output, discouraging repetition.
 Values greater than `1` penalize tokens that have been used, making them less likely to appear again.
 Default: `1.3`.

-Wanan learn more about these paramaters, click HERE.
+Wanna learn more about these paramaters, check out these articles.

 ## 📄 License